blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 # 10. 🎬 A Bit About Marketmaking

-If you’ve read the [MarketMaking](MarketMaking.md) doc you’ll be well placed to understand the `marketmaker` output, but if you haven’t here’s a brief summary of what the `marketmaker` does:
+If you’ve read the [Marketmaking Introduction](MarketmakingIntroduction.md) doc you’ll be well placed to understand the `marketmaker` output, but if you haven’t here’s a brief summary of what the `marketmaker` does:

 The marketmaker keeps the group, price and account data up-to-date and passes this fresh state to every ‘pulse’.

-A ‘chain’ of pluggable objects of type `ChainElement` look at the state every pulse and build a list of orders they would like to see on the orderbook.
+A ‘chain’ of pluggable objects of type `Element` look at the state every pulse and build a list of orders they would like to see on the orderbook.

 Another pluggable object, this time of type `OrderReconciler` tries to reconcile the desired orders with the existing orders, and only cancel/replace where necessary.